OliverM/lonelyplanet/README.md

 ## Performance
 On a 2.4Ghz 2007-vintage Core Duo with 4GB and an SSD, mean execution of the program against the sample files takes 80ms (see commit history for more info).
 This excludes JVM startup time.

+## Source code commentary
+I've used [Marginalia](https://github.com/gdeer81/marginalia), a Clojure documentation tool, to generate descriptive docs from the source code comments.
+You [can see the commentary here](https://rawgit.com/OliverM/lonelyplanet/master/doc/uberdoc.html).

 ## License